sourcegraph/sourcegraph-accounts-sdk-go/README.md

 	// For demonstration purposes, we will run the client for 1 minute. time.Sleep(time.Minute)
-	cancel() // Cancel the context to stop receiving notifications.
+	client.Close() // Close the client to stop receiving notifications.
 }
 ```